antzGames/Godot-A-Star-Pathfinding-for-Gridmaps/README.md

 This solution is great for 3D Dungeon Crawler games where you need to do pathfinding in discrete amounts in a grid pattern.

+## Limitations

+All GridMap tile sizes in its MeshLibrary have to be the same size.

 ## How to install as a plugin

 Add `grid_map_pathfinding` folder to your `addons` directory as shown below: